-KETTE with: COPY PROGRAM - Copies the cartridge to a diskette tup to 9 cartridges will fit on one disk.)
+DISKETTE with: ODY PROGRAM - Copies the cartridge to a diskette (up to 9 cartridges will fit on one disk.)
 MENU PROGRAM - Automatically runs and displays a menu prompting user for a ONE keystroke selection of any cartridge on the disk.

-CARTRIDGE: Keystroke serection of all, 12-12-12 Tricks" the computer into thinking that the original "copy protected" cartridge has been computer into thinking that the original "copy protected" cartridge has been considered to the computer of t
+CARTRIDGE: "Tricks" the computer into thinking that the original "copy protected" cartridge has been

+CATRIDGE:

-CAPHIDGE: "Thicks" the computer into thinking that the origina "copy protected" cartridge has been inserted.
+"Tricks" the computer into thinking that the original "copy protected" cartridge has been inserted.

-To date there have been no problems duplicating and running at of the protected cartridges that we know of However, FRONTRUNNER cannot guarantee the operation of all future cartridges.
-Supercart is user-frendly and simple to use and requires no modifications of your hardware.
-PIRATEST AKE NOTES.
-SUPERCART is not intended for idegal copying and or distribution of copyinghted software.
-Sorry!
+To date there have been no problems duplicating and running all of the protected cartridges that we know of.
+However, FRONTRUNNER cannot guarantee the operation of all future cartridges.
+Supercart is user-friendly and simple to use and requires no modifications of your hardware.
+PIRATES TAKE NOTE: SUPERCART is not intended for illegal copying and/or distribution of copyrighted software. .
+Sorry!!